 Monitoring of mental health difficulties and agreed treatment plans.

-Interventions and support from DIST in Great Yarmouth and Waveney are time limited to around six weeks of intensive support.
+Interventions and support from IOPS in Great Yarmouth and Waveney are time limited to around six weeks of intensive support.
 Our team may then discharge service users from care or make onward referrals to either social services or community mental health teams.

 Access this service